 These activities will have the goal of facilitating the relocation of a member receiving services in one of the above settings to a community setting, while ensuring the appropriate level of services and supports that member requires.
-The Department has released additional guidance on transitions for these populations, detailed in the Community Inclusion Addendum.
+The Department has released additional guidance on transitions for these populations, detailed in the Community Inclusion Addendum and included as an appendix to the manual.